+Policy

+Driveway access to property - design specification

+Version 1.6

+Adopted by Council at its meeting on 15 September 2022

+Division: Section: File Reference: Historical Reference:

+Engineering Roads and Stormwater Council Policies/Protocols/Procedures See Version Control

+1. Policy objective

-Policy Driveway Access to Property - Design Specification Version 1.45 Adopted by Council at its meeting on 48 July 2013xxx Minute No: 491xxx Division: Section: File Reference: Historical Reference: Engineering V1.0 adopted 15 December 2004, V1.1 adopted 13 November 2007,V1.2 adopted 11 March 2008; Reviewed 21 July 2009 V1.3 adopted 20 June 2013 THIS PAGE IS BLANK Driveway Access to Property - Design Specification Policy Objective This Policy will explain the design requirements for those wishing to undertake driveway or other works within the public road reserve.
+This Policy will explain the design requirements for those wishing to undertake driveway or other works within the public road reserve.

 The areas it covers are:

-- Who needs to use this Specification??
+- Who needs to use this Specification?

 - What law controls driveways?

 - What are the rules generally?

-- What are the Detailed Design Requirements??
+- What are the Detailed Design Requirements?

 - Driveway Geometry

 - Standard Drawings

-Definitions
+1.1 Definitions

-Not applicable

-Access driveway

-Formed vehicular path extending from the edge of the frontage roadway to the property boundary to connect with the first ramp, circulation roadway, parking aisle or domestic driveway encountered.
+Access driveway: Formed vehicular path extending from the edge of the frontage roadway to the property boundary to connect with the first ramp, circulation roadway, parking aisle or domestic driveway encountered.

-Driveway layback

-The section of the driveway that connects the roadway to the driveway crossover and includes the driveway wings.
+Driveway layback: The section of the driveway that connects the roadway to the driveway crossover and includes the driveway wings.

-Driveway crossover

-The section of the driveway between the driveway layback and the property boundary.
-Domestic driveway
+Driveway crossover: The section of the driveway between the driveway layback and the property boundary.

-A vehicular path accessing a domestic property (three or less domestic units)
+Domestic driveway: A vehicular path accessing a domestic property (three or less domestic units)

-Policy Background
+1.2 Policy background

 Council is the authority for local roads throughout the Shire.
 Approval is required from Council prior to carrying out works on or occupying a Council road reserve.
-In order to obtain such approval, design and construction criteria must be followedadhered to, to ensure the ongoing safety of the public and to protect public assets from damage and undue maintenance.
+In order to obtain such approval, design and construction criteria must be followed to ensure the ongoing safety of the public and to protect public assets from damage and undue maintenance.
 This policy describes the design requirements.

-Policy
+2. Policy

-1. Who needs to use this Specification??
+2.1 Who needs to use this specification?

 The Specification affects any person or organisation that wants to construct or undertake any works within the public road reserve.
-This includes concrete driveways connecting to the adjacent road, retaining walls, pipes, gardens or organisation that wants to construct or undertake any works within the public road reserve.
-This includes concrete driveways connecting to the adjacent road, retaining walls, pipes, gardens or organisation that wants to construct or undertake any works within the public road reserve.
+This includes driveways connecting to the adjacent road, retaining walls, pipes, gardens or foot paving.

-This specification specifically deals with access driveways and information regarding other works is available upon request from Council's Engineering and Operations Division or Council's website.
+This specification specifically deals with access driveways and information regarding other works is available upon request from Council's Engineering Division or Council's website.

-2. What law controls driveways??
+2.2 What law controls driveways?

-Section 138 of the Roads Act 1993 requires Council cConsent for works on local public roadsroad reserves (local roads) and this which includes driveways, structures, footpaths/retaining walls & gardens.
-A formal application must be made to Council under Section 138 of the Roads Act 1993 and should be made on the appropriate form "Driveway Access to Property application" and the applicable fee paid.
+Section 138 of the Roads Act 1993 requires Council consent for works on local public roads and this includes driveways, structures, footpaths, retaining walls & gardens.

+A formal application must be made to Council and should be made on the appropriate form "Driveway Access to Property application" and the applicable fee paid.
 Incomplete applications will not be considered until all requested information is provided.

-3. What are the rules generally?
+2.3 What are the rules generally?